 - Encephalitis, or brain inflammation, due to a bacterial or viral infection or an autoimmune reaction

-- Celiac disease may be linked to amnesia, confusion, and personality changes
+may be linkedto amnesia, confusion, and personality changes

 - Oxygen deprivation, resulting, for example, from a heart attack, respiratory distress, or carbon monoxide poisoning